-a popular activation function used in artificial neural networks, particularly in deep learning models like convolutional neural networks (CNNs) and fully connected networks.
-Activation functions are essential components of neural networks, as they introduce non-linearity into the model, allowing the network to learn complex patterns and relationships in the data.
+A popular activation function used in artificial neural networks, particularly in deep learning models like convolutional neural networks (CNNs) and fully connected networks.
+Activation functions are essential components of neural networks, as they introduce nonlinearity into the model, enabling it to learn complex patterns and relationships in the data.

 The ReLU function is defined as: